jeremyyew/ync-capstone/Capstone.md

 Furthermore, these issues seem to persist across iterations of the module, despite verbal and written reminders and repeated feedback.

 ### Motivating assumptions
 1. Written and verbal reminders are not efficient in training specific behaviour.
     - If reminders were enough to change behaviour, then we would not need to build a tool.
 We could just remind people harder.
-The experience of the professor seems to suggest otherwise.
+The experience of the Professor suggests otherwise.
-    - Therefore, we should build a tool that automates the reminders.
+    - Therefore, we should build a tool that automates the 'reminding'.
 2. Bad style reflects disorganized thoughts, and sometimes lack of understanding.
     > Example.
 3. Bad style make proofs harder to read and therefore also harder to complete.